twise2/Valyr/README.md

   Basic_Description: Basic Description of what the unit looks like.
   Description: Full description of what the unit is in lore.
   Dynasty: The faction the unit belongs to.
-  Type: The character type of the unit.
+  Type: The type of the unit.
 (Champion or Conscript) Champions can only be one ofs in an army, conscripts can be as many as you want.
-  Class: The class of character type
+  Class: The class of the unit
   Species: The units species.
   Distinctions: Distinct Traits the unit has.
   Size: Size of the unit.